Yafei-W/Games/README.md

 A collection of games implemented in Java.
 Among them:

-    Ultimate Gong Zhu ( 终极拱猪 )
+- Ultimate Gong Zhu 终极拱猪.

-Refer to individual text file for more information.
+Refer to individual file for more information.